venkataravuri/awesome-tech-articles-blogs/topics/devops/devops.md

 you can now use IAM roles at the pod level.
 AWS identity APIs to recognize Kubernetes pods.

+IAM roles for service accounts by completing the following procedures:

+Creating an IAM OIDC provider for your cluster – You only complete this procedure once for each cluster.

+Configuring the AWS Security Token Service endpoint for a service account – Complete this procedure for each unique set of permissions that you want an application to have.

+Configuring pods to use a Kubernetes service account – Complete this procedure for each pod that needs access to AWS services.

 #### How do you SSH to Bastion servers?
 SSH Bastions as the entry point.
 The network path originates from the On-Prem network, goes through DX/VPN to the transit gateway (TGW), and then is routed to the Shared Services VPC.